 7.6.1 Purpose of Tenure The purpose of tenure is to protect academic freedom.
 It provides a measure of job security to faculty members who have served the University faithfully and with professional excellence, and it enables the University to retain a faculty of distinction in order to accomplish its educational mission.
 Tenure creates a mutual obligation between the University and the individual faculty member.

 7.6.2 Authority to Grant or to Withhold Tenure The Rector and Visitors of the University of Mary Washington have the sole authority to grant or withhold tenure; decisions of the Board of Visitors on these matters are final.
-The Board of Visitors fully supports and abides by the statements regarding requirements, criteria, and procedures in this section of the Faculty Handbook (and the relevant appendices).
+The Board of Visitors fully supports and abides by the statements regarding requirements, criteria, and procedures in this section of the Faculty Handbook.
 However, the Board does retain the authority, on its own initiative, to grant faculty tenure without adhering to the prescribed requirements, criteria, and procedures when it is deemed to be in the best interests of the University to do so (see §3.6.1).
 Such action is rarely taken, and it is never taken in such a way as to circumvent the normal procedures for individual members of the faculty on the tenure track who have applied to be considered for tenure.
 In the case of a faculty hire or an administrative faculty hire, where the administrative faculty member will also be hired with tenured faculty status (for example, a dean who will also be tenured in an academic department), absent any special circumstances, the proposed home academic unit (department and/or college) would be informed of the intent to award academic rank (and tenure) to the new faculty member and will be given the opportunity to review the person’s CV and any other supporting information and to express its response to the Provost.
 The relevant college Promotion and Tenure Committee will be asked to review the person’s CV and any other supporting information to determine if the person’s academic record qualifies them to be a tenured member of the college’s teaching faculty; they will present the results of their review to the Provost.
 The Provost will then make their final recommendation to the President and Board of Visitors.

 7.7 TENURE REQUIREMENTS